0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 In Ethereum, there are two types of accounts: **External Owned Accounts (EOA)** and **Contract Accounts**.

-An EOA account is the account that regular users have, that they can use to send Ether to one another and deploy smart contracts with.
+An EOA account is an account that regular users have, that they can use to send Ether to one another and deploy smart contracts with.

-A contract account is the account that is created when a smart contract is deployed.
+A contract account is an account that is created when a smart contract is deployed.
 Every smart contract has its own Ethereum account.

 The account state contains information about an Ethereum account.
 For example, it stores how much Ether an account has,